aks2203/almost-unique-id/README.md

 # almost-unique-id
 Get almost unique ID names.
 This package randomly selects an `adjective-Name` pair from 24,567,933 unique pairs.

 These IDs serve much the same pupose as generating a random hex string, that is to get random names for things that are (extrememly) unlikely to overlap.
 This project was developed alongside several scientific research projects where many trial of an experiment needed to be named distictly.
-We find that Enlglish languane keys are easier to discuss and remember than some number of digits/letters that might be unpronounceable.
+We find that Enlglish language keys are easier to discuss and remember than some number of digits/letters that might be unpronounceable.

 Feel free to use this for any such application.
 If you have a use for this that you think is worth mentioning in the README, feel free to open a PR and add it so the description.